SNAD Transient Miner: Finding Missed Transient Events in ZTF DR4 using k-D trees: Acknowledgments

 \section{Acknowledgments}

 The authors thank Vasilisa Malancheva, Anastasia Malancheva, and Vadim Krushinsky for enlightening discussions.
-We would also like to thank Rick Kessler for his help with ZTF simulations and SNANA.
+We would also like to thank Rick Kessler for his help with ZTF simulations and SNANA and the anonymous referee for comments that helped improved the clarity of the paper.
+The authors thank Jelena Banjac and Jo\'e Veber for logistical help and hosting during the SNAD IV workshop, of which this work is a product.

 The reported study was funded by RFBR and CNRS according to the research project № 21-52-15024.
 SNAD receives financial support from CNRS International Emerging Actions under the project \textit{Real-time analysis of astronomical data for the Legacy Survey of Space and Time} during 2021-2022.
 The authors acknowledge the support by the Interdisciplinary Scientific and Educational School of Moscow University ``Fundamental and Applied Space Research''.
 P.D.A. is supported by the Center for Astrophysical Surveys at the National Center for Supercomputing Applications (NCSA) as an Illinois Survey Science Graduate Fellow.
 This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No.~DE-AC02-05CH11231.
+A.A.V. is supported by RSFC grant 18-12-00378 for anomalies light curves analysis.

 This manuscript has been authored by employees of Brookhaven Science Associates, LLC under Contract No.~DE-SC0012704 with the U.S. Department of Energy.
 The publisher by accepting the manuscript for publication acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.